gdthemis/PL1-2020/README.md

 ### Powers2 :

-Given a positive integer number n and a positive integer k, find a representation of n such that n is a sum of k powers of 2.
+Given a positive integer number n and a positive integer k, find a representation of n such as n is a sum of k powers of 2.
 If you have more than one choice use the lexicogaraphically shorter solution.
 The output should be in this way : inp : n = 42, k = 6 => 2^5 + 2^4 + 2^1 + 2^1 + 2^0 + 2^0 => [2,2,1,0,0,1]

-Languages : c++, Standard ML of New Jersey, Prolog
+Languages : C++, Standard ML of New Jersey, Prolog

 ### Coronographs :